 In addition to potentially affecting the price of gold, copper and silver, general inflationary pressures may also affect Barrick's labor, commodity and other input costs, which could have a materially adverse effect on Barrick's financial condition, results of operations and capital expenditures for the development of its projects.
-Over the course of 2023, global inflationary pressures increased, driven by supply chain disruptions caused by the ongoing Covid-19 pandemic and related lockdowns.
+Over the course of 2024, global inflationary pressures eased and benchmark interest rates were cut, while the global economic outlook remained uncertain and geopolitical conflicts persisted.
 Global energy costs have also increased significantly following the invasion of Ukraine by Russia in February 2022.
 Country-specific political and economic factors in Argentina have also resulted in a hyperinflationary environment in that country.
 The Company has been impacted by these inflationary pressures in the form of higher costs for key inputs required for its operations, most notably higher energy costs.
 The Company has made assumptions around the expected costs of these key inputs, and Barrick's actual costs in an inflationary environment may differ materially from those assumptions.
 These inflationary impacts may be felt directly through purchases of diesel and natural gas, as well as through higher transportation costs, and indirectly through higher costs of products which rely on energy as an input cost.
 In particular, costs incurred at Barrick's Veladero mine and projects in Argentina are at higher risk for inflationary pressures due to country-specific political and economic factors.
 See "Metal price volatility", "Projects", "Price volatility and availability of other commodities", "Production and cost estimates" and "Availability and increased cost of critical parts, equipment and skilled labor".